-Storage Manager 9.1x with controller firmware 06.12.xx.xx (and later) supports DS4100 Standard (Base) SATA Storage Subsystems.
+Storage Manager 9.1x with controller firmware version 06.12.xx.xx (or higher) supports DS4100 Standard (Base) SATA Storage Subsystems.

-Note: The VolumeCopy, FC/SATA Intermix and Enhanced Remote Mirroring premium features are not supported at this time with the DS4100 Standard (Base) Storage Subsystem.
-Also, the DS4100 Standard (Base) Storage Subsystem is not supported on AIX host operating systems.
+Note: The VolumeCopy and Enhanced Remote Mirroring premium features with controller firmware version 06.12.1x.xx (or higher) are supported with the DS4100 Standard (Base) Storage Subsystem.
+The FC/SATA Intermix premium feature is not supported at this time with the DS4100 Standard (Base) Storage Subsystem.
+Also, the DS4100 Standard (Base) Storage Subsystem with controller firmware version 06.12.1x.xx is supported on AIX host operating systems.